Pages

 And what if that person is a vulnerable child - or maybe even infant?

-I don’t know that I have an answer to that question.
+I don’t know that I have an answer to those questions.

-When I have witnessed a tonic/clonic seizure, I have been in a health care setting with policies, protocols and people to help me to support and assist my patient throughout the seizure.
+As an adult, when I have witnessed a tonic/clonic seizure, I have been in a health care setting with policies, protocols and people to help me to support and assist my patient through the seizure.

 My feelings - that I remember?